iPhone Quick Start Not Working? 7 Fixes (2026 Guide)

 If wireless Quick Start keeps timing out, Apple supports a wired path that skips Bluetooth and peer-to-peer Wi-Fi entirely.
 You need either a USB-C to USB-C cable for iPhone 15 and newer, or a Lightning to USB-C cable plus a Lightning to USB 3 Camera Adapter for older pairings.

 Apple’s wired transfer support page confirms this method works when wireless refuses to.
 Wired is also the right call for big libraries.
-On a 240 GB photo and app payload between two iPhone 15 Pros, the wired run finished in roughly 38 minutes versus a stalled wireless attempt that gave up at 22 percent.
+A large photo and app payload that stalls partway through over wireless will usually move across reliably over a cable, often finishing in well under an hour.

 If the iPhone won’t connect to Wi-Fi at all on either device, wired is no longer optional.